cmse822/project-1-team-3/Project1.md

 ### 2.3 Solution

-The configuration file used for System 76 (wilddog pro) is shown as follow
+The configuration file used for System 76 (Wild-dog Pro) is shown as follows
 ```
 #
 ERT_RESULTS Results.roofline